PrincetonUniversity/intro_ml_libs/jax/README.md

   test_labels = parse_labels(path.join(_DATA, "t10k-labels-idx1-ubyte.gz"))
 ```

-Second, change `from examples import datasets` in `mnist_classify.py` to `import datasets`.
+Second, change `from examples import datasets` in `mnist_classifier.py` to `import datasets`.

-The Slurm script below (job.slurm) may be used on Tiger -- different modules are needed for Adroit:
+The Slurm script below (job.slurm) may be used on Della -- different modules are needed for other clusters (see above):

 ```bash
 #!/bin/bash